-- 1 Using a flat or a Phillips head screwdriver, rotate the latch release lock counter clockwise to the unlocked position. - 2 Lift the latch till the system cover slides back and the tabs on the system cover disengage from the guide slots on the system. - 3 Hold the cover on both sides, and lift the cover away from the system.
+- 1 Using a 1/4 inch flat head or a Phillips #2 screwdriver, rotate the latch release lock counter clockwise to the unlocked position. - 2 Lift the latch till the system cover slides back and the tabs on the system cover disengage from the guide slots on the system. - 3 Hold the cover on both sides, and lift the cover away from the system.